 Again, many choices.

 For the absolute warmest, most bomber layer, you can’t beat boiled wool mittens.
-Boiled wool mittens (also known as felted mittens) are simply wool mittens sewn very large and then boiled to shrink down to a normal size.
+Boiled wool mittens (also known as felted mittens) are simply wool mittens sewn very large and then boiled to shrink down to a reasonable size.
 The weave of the wool becomes very dense.
-The result is a very warm and very weather proof mitten.
+The result is a very warm and very weatherproof mitten.
 Wind and moisture have a difficult time getting through.
 These mittens essentially function softshell mittens and may substitute for a shell layer in colder and drier climates.

 They are bulky if packed, probably a bit too warm for much above 20F and some brands can be stiffer and less pliable.

 But if you are looking for the absolute warmest layer mittens outside of down mitts, these are the mitts to buy.